nmn/react-timeago/README.md

 A simple time-ago component for ReactJs.

+## Changes in V4.X:
+- Requires React ^16.
+- Flow types updated to the latest version (0.69)
+- Various bug-fixes.

 ## Changes in V3.X:

 - minPeriod and maxPeriod now accept seconds not milliseconds.
 This matches the documentation.